fabio-ciani/ingsw2022-AM21/README.md

-# ingsw2022-AM21
+# Eriantys
-Implementation of the tabletop game Eriantys as the Software Engineering final examination project.
+An implementation of a tabletop game as the _Software Engineering_ final examination project at [Polytechnic University of Milan](https://www.polimi.it/).